Skip to content

 Future roadmap and developments

-Tallyfy’s local Computer Use Agent initiative represents just the beginning of a revolutionary transformation in business automation.
+Tallyfy’s local Computer Use Agent initiative is just the beginning.
+We’re transforming business automation.

 Near-term enhancements (2025)